ssardina-research/app/README.md

 1. [**PP-FOND**](#pp-fond): solves an APP problem by translating it to a  FOND problem under strong-cyclic solution concept.
 This translation was first reported in ICAPS'25 paper above.
 2. [**PP-LPG**](#pp-lpg): solves an APP by repetitively calling a (modified version of) classical planner [LPG](http://zeus.ing.unibs.it/lpg/), a local search preference-based planning system, to build a whole solution for the APP task.
 This technique was introduced in the AIJ'16 paper above.

+The tools in this repo rely, and extend, package [pddl](https://github.com/AI-Planning/pddl) for parsing PDDL files.
+Make sure it is installed via `pip`.
+Tested with version 0.4.3.

 ## Benchmarks and APP input format

 A set of benchmarks is provided under [benchmarks](benchmarks/).
 Each set of problems come from different publications.
 Refer to the [README.md](benchmarks/README.md) in that folder for details.